losfair/blueboat/README.md

 ![CI](https://github.com/losfair/blueboat/actions/workflows/ci.yml/badge.svg)

 Blueboat is an all-in-one, multi-tenant serverless JavaScript runtime.
+See [the site](https://blueboat.io/) for a brief introduction on features.

 A simple Blueboat application looks like: